People Places Things: Plot

-Will and Diane begin a casual relationship, and things become tense between Charlie and Will; they blame each others' behavior for the girls' confusion.
+Will and Diane begin a casual relationship, and things become tense between Charlie and Will; they blame each other's behavior for the girls' confusion.
 Charlie calls Will one night with 'an emergency'; when he rushes over she tells him that the girls have locked themselves in the bathroom, saying that they want to live with him.
 Distressed, she tells him that Gary has been having doubts about the wedding, because he thinks she's jealous about Will and Diane, and they kiss.
 The girls come out of the bathroom and they all go out for ice cream, Charlie promises Will that they'll talk about their relationship later.
 Then Will tells Diane about the kiss and she asks if he still has feelings for Charlie.
 He says that he doesn't know, and asks if the feelings ever go away.
 She says that they do eventually and hurt, breaks it off with him.

 Will meets Charlie and the twins in the park, clearly believing in their relationship, but she tells him that she and Gary are again ready for marriage.
 Furious, Will leaves, and begins drawing vengeful artwork against Gary.
 He stops to read Kat's graphic novel: titled "Mother Fuckers," chronicling her mother's struggles with dating as a single mother, showing Diane more disappointed and heartbroken with every breakup.
 Will finds Kat again, who is angry at him for hurting her mother, and he gives her his own set of drawings, of him struggling with letting go of Charlie that he had been creating throughout the film.
 Later, she finds him at his home, gives him back his work, telling him that she sees it is about Charlie and he needs to let her go.
 She also flips to a panel he'd drawn of her mother telling him she showed it to Diane, and he should call and rekindle their relationship.

 On the day of Charlie's wedding to Gary, Will attends but finds Charlie absent.
 Gary is trying to call her, and Will confronts him, punching him (after warning him) but also telling him that he knows Gary loves Charlie.
 Afterwards he finds her, she is afraid of making "another mistake," but he tells her their relationship wasn't a mistake—just something that worked until it didn't.
 They decide to remain friends, and Charlie marries Gary.
 Will leaves on his own with some stolen flowers from the wedding, presumably to go visit Diane.